qm-org/qualitymuncher/README.md

 # Usage
 Right click on your video, hover over "Send to" and select QualityMuncher.bat

 After that, follow the prompts it gives you.
-Please try not to use any "poison" characters (spaces, slashes, commas, some symbols) as it will cause the file to malfunction.
-If you have any issues or questions, dm me on discord.
+If you have any issues or questions, message me on discord or join the server.

 Please answer the prompts correctly and read carefully, as answering incorrectly may cause errors or crashes.